 In the UK, sexual images or videos of under 18s online are illegal.
 An individual can be prosecuted for taking, making, sharing and possessing sexual images of under 18s, even if they thought that the person featured looked older.

-The IWF is working with the Marie Collins Foundation to protect young people by making sure they know the rights and wrongs of viewing and sharing sexual images online.
+The IWF worked with the Marie Collins Foundation to protect young people by making sure they know the rights and wrongs of viewing and sharing sexual images online.
 Click here to find out more.

 When we asked young men if they thought that reporting sexual content that could be of under 18s would make a difference, not everyone was sure: